bbc/spassky/README.md

 spassky server 9191
 ```

-Connect some devices by browsing to http://localhost:9191/device/connect on the device.
+Connect test devices by browsing to http://localhost:9191/device/connect on the device.
 The device will stay in an idle meta refresh loop until it receives a test to run.

 Check what devices are connected to the server: